kbjiang/02_study/01-Course-study/Linear-algebra/mit18065-matrix-methods-in-data-signal-ml/class-note-chapter-6.md

 		2. think of movement in the  $x\textendash y$ plane!
 	3. Fig VI.9 on P349.
 See how we have $90\degree$ zig-zag for exact line search.
 		1. Exact line search: $x_{k+1}$ exactly minimizes $f(x)$ along the direction of $x_k - s \nabla f(x)$.
+		2. For isotropic $f$, i.e., equal eigenvalues, there is no zig-zag, as the gradient points to $x^*$.
 2. Momentum
 	1. Add momentum to achieve faster descent (much less zig-zag).
 	2. Analytical results for quadratic model, Eqn (17) P353.